vitessio/website/content/en/docs/20.0/get-started/operator.md

 * The `customer` table has a `customer_id` that has an `auto_increment`.
 A typical customer table would have a lot more columns, and sometimes additional detail tables.
 * The `corder` table (named so because `order` is an SQL reserved word) has an `order_id` auto-increment column.
 It also has foreign keys into `customer(customer_id)` and `product(sku)`.

+## Common Issues and Solutions

+* The `docker` driver should not be used with root privileges.

+  Solution - Create a new user and it to your [docker group](https://docs.docker.com/engine/install/linux-postinstall).

 ## Next Steps

 You can now proceed with [MoveTables](../../user-guides/migration/move-tables).